grislyeye/grislyeye.com/content/blog/humanocentric-fantasy/humanocentric-fantasy.md

 In this case, grounded fantasy offers us an escape, but only an escape to certainty.
 In a lower fantasy, the world is assuredly grubby and cruel, so the question no longer nags.
 Our most cynical fears are confirmed and extinguished, even if just for a short time.

-And that's the somewhat cold entertainment of it all.
+And that's the somewhat clammy entertainment of it all.

 And without a doubt, humans, in all their grubbiness and cruelty, ground our fantasy the best.